SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 		- (Video) thinking about it takes our misconception of what other means (using same coordinate is our system), then transform it into the vector she really means
 		- *(my thought) thinking about it prepare the translation environment for others' vector, if you do not have the correct code of mapping, the manipulation will never make sense. *
 - ***The core idea (only available for translation) of computation is applying basis system from left-one so and doing the computing for right-one which others familiar with***
-- CORRECTION: Because we are NOT familiar how others represent coordinate in her system, but
 - **And,** it's something like recursion, if you need a left solution, you must calculate the right one first, until you finished all puzzles, it's what function is doing
 	- $f(f(f(f(n))))$
 	- so, it's reasonable to understand why $A\cdot[other's\ vec]$ make sense